ComplyLight/portal/README.md

 # Consent Portal

-The SHARES Consent Portal is a FHIR Consent resource administration and management UI for visually browsing, creating, validating, simulating, and executing data sharing based on FHIR R5 `Consent`.
+The ComplyLight Consent Portal is a FHIR Consent resource administration and management UI for visually browsing, creating, validating, simulating, and executing data sharing based on FHIR R5 `Consent`.
 It connects to a configurable FHIR server and an optional CDS service to label sensitive data and preview how consents impact sharing.

 Consent Portal natively supports the FHIR R5 specification.
 Due to significant differences with the Consent resource in prior FHIR releases, only R5 is supported.